rhpit/paws/doc/install.rst

    that has SELINUX make sure to manage it too otherwise it can cause permissions denied errors while running paws container.

-PAWS docker images are based on official Centos and Fedora images and you can pull from at https://hub.docker.com/r/eduardomcerqueira/paws/ or running the commands below.
+PAWS docker image are based on official alpine image and you can pull from https://hub.docker.com/r/rywillia/paws/ or running the following commands below.

 You will notice the commands below are mounting the folder **/home/user/ws/** from host into the container.
 This folder contains